-The radical reduction of the debt owed by the Federal republic of Germany and its fast economic recovery so soon after WWII were achieved through the political will of its creditors, i.e. the United States and its main Western allies (United Kingdom and France).
+If West Germany could redeem its debt and rebuild its economy so soon after WWII it was thanks to the political will of its creditors, i.e. the United States and their main Western allies (United Kingdom and France).
 In October 1950 these three countries drafted a project in which the German federal government acknowledged debts incurred before and during the war.
-They attached a declaration to the effect that "the three countries agree that the plan include an appropriate satisfaction of demands towards Germany so that its implementation does not jeopardize the financial situation of the German economy through unwanted repercussions nor has an excessive effect on its potential currency reserves.
+They joined a declaration to the effect that "the three countries agree that the plan include an appropriate satisfaction of demands towards Germany so that its implementation does not jeopardize the financial situation of the German economy through unwanted repercussions nor has an excessive effect on its potential currency reserves.
 The first three countries are convinced that the German federal government shares their view and that the restoration of German solvability includes an adequate solution for the German debt which takes Germany's economic problems into account and makes sure that negotiations are fair to all participants."
 [1]

-Germany's pre-war debt amounted to 22.6 bn marks including interest.
+Germany's prewar debt amounted to 22.6 bn marks including interest.
 Its postwar debt was estimated at 16.2 bn.
 In the agreement signed in London on 27 February 1953 these sums were reduced to 7.5 bn and 7 bn respectively.
 [2] This amounts to a 62.6 % reduction.

-The agreement set up the possibility of suspending payments and renegotiating conditions in the event of a substantial change limiting the availability of resources.
+The agreement set up the possibility to suspend payments and renegotiate conditions in the event that a substantial change limiting the availability of resources should occur.
 [3]

 To make sure that the West German economy was effectively doing well and represented a stable key element in the Atlantic bloc against the Eastern bloc, allied creditors granted the indebted German authorities and companies major concessions that far exceeded debt relief.
 The starting point was that Germany had to be able to pay everything back while maintaining a high level of growth and improving the living standards of its population.
 They had to pay back without getting poorer.
 To achieve this creditors accepted: First, that Germany should in most cases repay debts in its national currency (mark), and only marginally in strong currencies such as dollars, Swiss francs, pounds sterling.
 Second, while in the early 1950s, the country still had a negative trade balance (importing more than it exported), they agreed that Germany should reduce importations: it could manufacture at home those goods that were formerly imported.
 In allowing Germany to replace imports by home-manufactured goods, creditors agreed to reduce their own exports to this country.
+As it happened, for the years 1950-1, 41% of German imports came from Britain, France and the United States.
+If we add the share of imports coming from other creditor countries that participated in the conference (Belgium, Netherlands, Sweden and Switzerland) the total amount reached 66%.
+Third, creditors allowed Germany to sells its products abroad and even supported such exports so as to restore a positive trade balance.
+These elements are all present in the aforementioned agreement: "The payment capacity of Germany's private and public debtors does not signify only the capacity to regularly meet payment deadlines in DM without triggering an inflation process, but also that the country's economy could cover its debts without upsetting its current balance of payments.
+To determine Germany's payment capacity we have to face a number of issues, namely,